 Dr. MaryAnn Noonan

-MaryAnn Noonan is a Supernumerary Teaching Fellow in Psychology at St John’s College and works in the Department of Experimental Psychology.
+MaryAnn Noonan is a Lecturer in Psychology at the University of York.
 MaryAnn completed her BSc in Psychology at the University of York and her MSc and DPhil in Neuroscience at the University of Oxford.
 Her DPhil and subsequent post-doctoral position with Matthew Rushworth in the Decision and Action Lab focused on the neural basis of learning, decision making and social cognition.
 She then spent a further year as a postdoctoral research fellow at McGill University working with Lesley Fellows before taking up a postdoctoral position in the Attention & Working Memory Group, OHBA, with Mark Stokes.
 There she investigated the neural suppression of distracting information.

 MaryAnn's research explores how individuals learn and make decisions.
 Her work investigates how cognitive functions responsible for goal-directed behaviour develop across adolescence and how the brain adapts during this critical period of life.